-You’re going to find that your bartender is fun, interesting, and really makes you feel like you belong right from the start.
-If you aren’t sure what to order (because that menu is so diverse), they will help you out with a smile.
+You’ll find that your bartender is fun, interesting, and makes you feel like you belong right from the start.
+If you aren’t sure what to order (because that menu is so diverse), they will help you with a smile.

-Local tap beers, cabbage rolls, tequila shots, and Moscow mules are popular choices.
+Local tap beers, cabbage rolls, tequila shots, and Moscow mules are popular.
 Capricorn Bar has karaoke, pool tables, and several fun events, like comedy shows and live music.

-For a high-end room, suite or cottage, go to Schooner’s Cove Inn.
-It has stunning oceanfront views right on the beach with vaulted ceilings, ultra-plush bedding, and top-notch service.
+For a high-end room, suite, or cottage, go to Schooner’s Cove Inn.
+It has stunning oceanfront views on the beach with vaulted ceilings, ultra-plush bedding, and top-notch service.

 If you’re craving a more intimate Seaside experience at a fair middle-ground rate, go to the lovely Starry Night Inn.
-This place offers six rooms, each of which is art-inspired, colorful, cozy, and so interesting.
+This place offers six rooms, each art-inspired, colorful, cozy, and interesting.

 Finally, if you’re looking for a steal of a deal spot, the Seaside Hillcrest Inn is perfect.
-This inn, while very affordable, has a ton of amenities to offer, a great location, kind service, and the premises are quite safe, secure, and clean.
+While very affordable, this inn has many amenities, a great location, and kind service, and the premises are quite safe, secure, and clean.

 What are the best things to do with kids in Seaside, Oregon?

-Take your kids to the Seaside Aquarium, ride the Seaside Carousel, walk the historical Seaside Promenade, or go to Captain Kid Amusement Park.
+Take your kids to the Seaside Aquarium, ride the Seaside Carousel, or walk the historical Seaside Promenade or Captain Kid Amusement Park.
 There are dozens of great child-friendly places in Seaside, Oregon.